input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-frontend-json-schema-constraints.md

 ## Decision

-* The app will add it's own custom logic on top of the JSON Schema document template whenever app needs cannot be satisfied by the standard set of JSON Schema features encoded within the template.
+* The app will add it's own custom logic on top of the JSON Schema document template whenever the app needs cannot be satisfied by the standard set of JSON Schema features encoded within the template.
 * The app will create a naming system for JSON Schema properties referred to as `nodes` that will assign each `node` a `nodeId` consisting of the format: `{parent.nodeId}.{propertyName}` where for the root node the `{parent.nodeId}` is skipped.
 * The app will maintain a set of predefined `nodeIds` for which a custom app logic is added on top of JSON Schema.

-App custom logic:
+#### App custom logic

 <!-- markdownlint-disable max-one-sentence-per-line -->
 | Document Type         | Node ID           | Property Type | App Needs        |